SeregPie/tag/README.md

 # tag

-Parses template literals to a function.
+Parses a template literal to a function.

 ## setup